docker/awesome-compose/gitea-postgres/README.md

     ...
 ```

-When deploying this setup, docker-compose maps the gitea container port 3000 to
+When deploying this setup, docker compose maps the gitea container port 3000 to
 the same port of the host as specified in the compose file.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
-$ docker$ compose up -d
+$ docker compose up -d
 Creating network "gitea-postgres_default" with the default driver Creating gitea-postgres_db_1 ... done
 Creating gitea-postgres_gitea_1 ... done